glorianetran/TechStudio/README.md

 Heroku link: https://tech-studio.herokuapp.com/

-### What is Tech Studio?
+### What is TechStudio?

-TechStudio was created for a Software Engineering course at Mills College.
-We wanted to create a place to foster interdisciplinary tech.
+TechStudio was created for a Software Engineering course at Mills College in 2018.
+We wanted to create a place to foster interdisciplinary tech projects.

-### Tech Studio Members
+### TechStudio Members
 * Deana Bui https://github.com/deanabui
 * Natasha Culbreth https://github.com/LesForcesDuMal
 * Gloriane Tran https://github.com/glorianetran